proroklab/graph-conv-memory/README.md

 # graph_size denotes the maximum number of observations in the graph, after which
-# the oldest observations will be overwritten with newer observations
+# the oldest observations will be overwritten with newer observations.
+Reduce this number to
+# reduce memory usage.
 graph_size = 128
 # Define the GNN used in GCM.
 The following is the one used in the paper
 # Make sure you define the first layer to match your observation space